dmbarbour/glas/docs/GlasDesign.md

         -3        00
         -4       011

+### Lists

-Other than bitstrings, sequential structure is usually encoded as a list.
+Sequential structure is usually encoded as a list.
 A list is represented as a binary tree where the left nodes are elements and the right nodes form the spine of the tree, terminating with a leaf node.

         type List a = (a * List a) | ()